Thanks for stopping by. You are currently logged in as a Guest

 When ordering a card into the opponent's hand, consider the value of that card.
 It is not wise to give your opponents a card you can't control.
 If ordering them to pick up the Right, for example, you need to be able to take it out of play with the first lead.
 This is best done by leading your second-highest trump.
 Ordering up a nine is less worrisome.

 If you are playing with a partner that you are already familiar with then you should have an idea of their bidding style.
 When playing with a new partner you should quickly try to judge their style and skill level.
 Pay close attention to what cards they hold as they bid or pass.
 Non-aggressive players tend to pass many biddable hands.
-For example, did they turn down a bower and then you see them play a small card of the same suit?
+For example, did they turn down a bower and next you see them play a small card of the same suit?
 Maybe even have showed an off-Ace as well?
 With this type of player you may have to bid for them.
 Consider ordering them to pick up even when holding weak cards in your hand.
 With very aggressive partners, you should be able to count on them to pick up if they have anything at all in their hand, so you may want a stronger hand to order them to pick up.
-(One of the main reason for not ordering them up with a weak hand is so you don't mess up their possible lone call)
+(One of the main reason for not ordering them with a weak hand is so you don't mess up their possible lone call)